phetsims/equality-explorer/doc/implementation-notes.md

 This section provides an overview of the most important view components, and some miscellaneous topics related to the view.

+ScreenView and SceneNode

+TermNode creation and event forwarding

+TermDragListener and its subtypes

 TODO

 ## Solve It! screen

-- game levels numbered from 1 in both model and view, and in type names (e.g. ChallengeGenerator1)
+Game levels numbered from 1 in both model and view, and in type names (e.g. ChallengeGenerator1)

-- challenge form: ax + b = mx + n
+Challenge form: ax + b = mx + n

+Variables and comments in challenge generators correspond to the specification in the [Challenge Generation design document(https://docs.google.com/document/d/1vG5U9HhcqVGMvmGGXry28PLqlNWj25lStDP2vSWgUOo).

 ## Miscellaneous